gnsmrky/pytorch-fast-neural-style-onnxjs/README.md

 4. **Dynamic tensor shapes exported by PyTorch ONNX is *very* large and hogs memory like hell.**
    * If any op node depends on input/out tensor shape dynamically when doing inferencing, the result ONNX model graph can be absurdly huge (.onnx file at ~350MB) and highly complex (Composed of multiple `Reshape` and `Gather` ops).
 Although still works, it is not practical to use such model files in web browsers.

-## Tactical ways to workaround all roadblocks
-It is frustrating for a deep learning beginner, like me, to go through various frameworks, model formats, model conversions, when developing and deploying a deep learning application.
-Usually a deep learning framework comes with various examples.
-Running such examples within the accompanied framework is usually ok.
-Running examples in another framework, however, requires model conversion and the knowledge about the target framework.

-One major goal is to minimize the changes in both PyTorch and ONNX.js as both frameworks are being updated frequently.
-This is true particularly for ONNX.js as it is still in heavy development cycles.

-Thus, the following technicques were used:
-1. The only change for PyTorch is to change the default export opset level from 9 to 7.
-2. No change to ONNX.js.
-3. Break down the un-supported `InstanceNorm` and `Upsample` ops to basic ops.
-   * Rewrite using the basic ops and make sure the ops run correctly in ONNX.js.
-   * Optimize the re-written ops so the performance is optimal in ONNX.js.
-(Involves repeative tries with different basic ops and benchmark in ONNX.js.)
-4. Make sure the pre-trained PyTorch weights and models (.pth and .model files) can still be used.
-   * _So no re-training is needed._

 For details, please see [gnsmrky's PyTorch fast-neural-style for ONNX.js repo](www.github.com)